thinkWhere/Open-Data-Viewer/SETUP.md

 ## Defining AttributeTags

-The attributeTags definition for a theme describes the feature attributes of interest and how themes map to OpenStreetMap tags.
-This allows control over what type of information to display in a feature information popup.
+The attributeTags definition for a theme describes the feature attributes of interest and how these attributes map to OpenStreetMap tags.
+This allows control over what type of information to display in a feature information popup, in addition to the default address details and opening times.

 In the example listed below, the attribue "Internet Access" maps to the "internet_access" OSM tag.
 If a feature has the internet_access tag and the tag value is in the list of expected values given by the 'attributesValues'